Last night, the MetOcean Solutions wave buoy moored in the Southern Ocean recorded a massive 23.8 m wave.

 The Campbell Island Wave Rider Buoy was moored on 2 March 2018 at Campbell Island, New Zealand’s southernmost estate and an ideal spot to sample the complex directional wave spectra from the Southern Ocean.

 The Southern Ocean wave studies are a collaborative project with New Zealand Defence Force, Defence Technology Agency and Spoondrift.
 As part of that program, MetOcean Solutions has deployed seven instruments to collect wave data, using one moored and six drifting buoys.
-All data are freely available to the scientific community and can be viewed in real time.
-For further information and data access see www.metocean.co.nz/southern-ocean/ or contact us at firstname.lastname@example.org.
+All data is freely available to the scientific community and can be viewed in real time.
+For further information and data access see www.metocean.co.nz/southern-ocean/ or contact us at email@example.com.

 MetOcean Solutions is a wholly owned subsidiary of state-owned enterprise, Meteorological Service of New Zealand (MetService).
 MetService is New Zealand’s national weather authority, providing comprehensive weather information services, to help protect the safety and well-being of New Zealanders and the economy.